SHORTLIST

 Italy Experience

 Take a trip to Italy, from the canals of Venice to the cobblestone streets of Rome.
-On this ten-day trip, you’ll explore historic sites and picturesque villages through some of the most incredible places in Europe’s treasure trove.
-Start in the canal-laden Venice and feel like you’ve stepped right into a postcard as you walk the streets on a cicchetti crawl, then visit the gorgeous Cinque Terre for hikes, photos and a pesto-making class.
-Soak in the coastal colours and then head to Pisa, home to that tilted tower.
-Explore Florence’s art, history and rich culture with loads of free time and then go on to discover the rolling green hills of Umbria.
-Sample wine, delicious food and great company and then move on to mighty Rome.
+On this ten-day trip, you’ll explore historic sites and small villages and indulge in as much food and wine as you can handle.
+Start in the canal-laden Venice and you walk the streets on a cicchetti crawl, then visit the gorgeous Cinque Terre for hikes, photos and a pesto-making class.
+Soak in the coastal colours, then head to Pisa, home to that tilted tower.
+Explore Florence’s art, history and culture with loads of free time, then go on to discover the rolling hills of Umbria.
+Sample wine, local cuisine and great company, then move on to mighty Rome.

 IMPORTANT INFORMATION